 Once impeached, it is true that he may not be convicted in the Senate.
 In fact, an impeachment trial may never take place.
 But the fact that a quick trial and conviction could take place should deter problematic behavior by the President during his last few days in office.
-For example, if Majority Leader McConnell received a distressed call from the Secretary of Defense explaining that the President had issued a bizarre military order, Leader McConnell could quickly summon the Chief Justice, reconvene the Senate and vote to remove the President within hours of the call.
-Knowing that this could take place would hopefully deter the President from issuing such an order or granting inappropriate pardons.
+For example, if

+Majority Leader McConnell received a distressed call from the Secretary of Defense explaining that the President had issued a bizarre military order, Leader McConnell could quickly summon the Chief Justice, reconvene the Senate and vote to remove the President within hours of the call.
+Knowing this could take place would hopefully deter the President from issuing such an order or granting inappropriate pardons.

 The President will be encouraged to resign, and the Vice President and a majority of the cabinet secretaries could activate the 25th amendment.
-But all the House of Representatives can control is impeachment.
+But all the House of Representatives can control is the impeachment process.
 The House has an obligation to do just that.
-Our action should not be guided by politics or grievance, but should reflect the fact that the future of our Democracy is our first priority.
+Our language should not be guided by politics or grievance, but should reflect the fact that no one, not even the President, is above the laws of our land.

-Madam Speaker, we do not want to look up on January 20th and see that security at the inauguration was mismanaged with disastrous results; or witness a blanket pardon to all of those involved in the insurrection; or suffer as tens of thousands die unnecessarily due to the President's continued mismanagement of the pandemic; or witness any other disastrous situation resulting from the abusive use of presidential powers.
+We do not want to look up on January 20th and see that security at the inauguration was mismanaged with disastrous results; or witness a blanket pardon to all of those involved in the insurrection; or suffer as tens of thousands die unnecessarily due to the President's continued mismanagement of the pandemic.
 And if any of that happens because he was not impeached by the House and convicted and removed by the Senate, we cannot say we did not see it coming.